 The Corps will use the best available forecast at the end of each month for July and August to set an outflow that will gradually draft Libby to the target elevation by the end of September as defined in the 2020 CRS BA.
 The objective of this operation is to maintain a stable or gradually declining outflow for the period from July through September.
-If this calculated flow is greater than the bull trout minimum, then the discharge will be maintained until updated at the end of each month.
+If this calculated flow is greater than the bull trout minimum, then the discharge will be maintained until updated as needed.

-The following limits to flow fluctuation during summer and fall at Libby Dam shall be implemented after the tiered flow volume for Kootenai River white sturgeon has been released, and releases for salmon flow augmentation are ramping down through September:
+The following limits to flow fluctuation during summer and fall at Libby Dam shall be implemented after the tiered flow volume for Kootenai River White Sturgeon has been released while targeting end-of-September target Koocanusa Reservoir elevation for salmon flow augmentation:

 - Outflows at or below 9 kcfs - Maintain existing instream flow requirement for bull trout.
-Minimize fluctuation. - Flows between 9 kcfs and 16 kcfs - Maximum increase of 2000 cfs (corresponds to daily maximum ramp down rate for this period). - Flows between 16 kcfs and Power House Capacity - Maximum increase of 5000 cfs or one unit (corresponds to daily maximum ramp down rate for this period) - Maximum of one allowable increase within the above flow bands after the sturgeon volume has been expended and through September 30.
+Minimize fluctuation. - Flows between 9 kcfs and 16 kcfs - Maximum increase of 2000 cfs (corresponds to daily maximum ramp down rate for this period). - Flows between 16 kcfs and powerhouse capacity - Maximum increase of 5000 cfs or one unit (corresponds to daily maximum ramp down rate for this period)